samblenny/spool-rollers/README.md

     ![XY compensation and bearing press fit calibration blocks](img/xycal-block-6_with_bearing-press-fit.jpeg)

 2. These are the two halves of the spool roller frame.
-The fins and slots are designed with 0.1mm clearance, so, with well calibrated extrusion flow and XY compensation, they press fit with light pressure.
+The fins and slots are designed with 0.1mm clearance.
+So, with well calibrated extrusion flow and XY compensation, the two halves of the frame press fit with light pressure.
    The zip ties hold everything in place securely.
-Printing the frame halves at a 45° angle makes the bearing posts strong without requiring supports that might mess up the press fit tolerance.
+Printing the frame halves at a 45° angle makes the bearing posts strong without requiring supports that might mess up the bearing press fit tolerance.

     ![two halves of spool roller with zip ties](img/split-frame-with-loose-zip-ties.jpeg)